xeipuuv/gojsonreference/README.md

 gojsonreference
 ===============

-JSON Reference implementation in Golang
+An implementation of JSON Reference - Go language